-Dr Gillian Tober, president of the Society for the Study of Addiction, and honorary consultant psychologist and clinical service manager at the Leeds Addiction Unit, answers questions about treating addiction.
+Dr Gillian Tober, consultant psychologist and former president of the Society for the Study of Addiction, answers questions about treating addiction.

 When is it time to get help?

 The sooner the better.
 Some people say you have to hit rock bottom before you're ready to change, but evidence shows that the earlier the intervention, the more successful it will be.